Arnold-n/P1P2MQTT/LogicalFormat/Daikin-protocol-FDY125LV1.md

 Protocol data format for a FDY125LV1 Daikin ducted model, which seems to be specific for the Australian market.

+Some other systems seem to use the same or very similar data format, including: ADEQ100B2VEB, FBQ*B*, FBQ60C7VEB, and perhaps also: FBQ35B7V.

 Please read the common README.md first for the general format description.

 All values in this document are hex, except for the byte numbering in the payload and time (ms) references.